 The usual treatment for eyelid tumors involves the surgical removal of the tumor.
 The tumor must be completely removed to prevent the spread or recurrence of the cancer.
 Alternative treatment methods include chemotherapy and/or radiation.

 Reconstructive Eyelid Surgery

 After the cancer has been completely removed, reconstructive surgery by an oculoplastic surgeon is usually necessary to preserve the function of the eyelid and obtain the best cosmetic appearance possible.
 As with other cosmetic eyelid procedures, reconstructive eyelid surgery is often performed as an outpatient procedure using sedation or general anesthesia.

-Our surgeon’s training as an oculoplastic cosmetic surgeon give them the unique skills necessary to restore the affected areas to as near their former appearance and function as possible.
+Our surgeon’s training as an oculoplastic cosmetic surgeon gives them the unique skills necessary to restore the affected areas to as near their former appearance and function as possible.
 We can achieve stunning results — in many instances you will be unable to tell that you ever had surgery.

 Berkeley Eye Center has been preserving and protecting the vision health of patients all over Houston for over 60 years.
 We are proud to expand the outstanding services we offer our patients to include state of the art oculoplastic treatment.
 If you are experiencing difficulties with the function and appearance of the areas around the eye, schedule an examination with the Berkeley Eye Center of Houston.